preciofishbone/OmniaDocs/document-management/administrator/document-reports/index.rst

 Document Reports
 ===========================

-Under Reports in Omnia Adnin you can click "Expired Reviews" to get a list of all Document Types with expired review intervals.
+Under Reports in Omnia Admin you can click "Expired Reviews" to get a list of all Document Types with expired review intervals.

 .. image:: odm-reports-new.png